 - As a pillar of the family, everyone is watching and learning from you.
 What mama eats, how she talks about herself, how she looks at herself in the mirror, what she says, what she believes in, etc. Our kids are watching our every move (creepy, right!?) so our moves as mamas matter and can affect our children for the rest of their lives.
 Self-care is no exception to this.

 - It is hard work taking care of a family so if you are not taking care of yourself, your energy, focus, patience and overall wellbeing will be affected.
 When you feel like crap, often times you act like crap.
 Get it?

 - If you are like every other mom in the universe, you want to be around for your little ones for a long, long time, you want to feel good, you want to run and jump and play with your babes and even their babes (I know, I know.
 I’m getting ahead of myself on that one!).
 I find that most moms put themselves last thinking that they are doing the best for their family.
 But without you mom, life would be in shambles, let’s be honest.

-3 ways to love on the new mom bod you’re rockin’ these days (and how to drop the baby weight while you’re at it)…
+3 ways to love on your new mom bod (and how to drop the baby weight while you’re at it)…

 1. Nourish that bod.